winniehhy/Hackybara/README.md

 - **Automated Text Extraction:** The system leverages OCR (Optical Character Recognition) for images and scanned PDFs, and direct parsing for text-based documents and spreadsheets, ensuring accurate extraction of textual content from any supported file.

-- **PII Detection:** Using LLM Gemma3 model and Regex, Annoybara automatically scans the extracted text for a wide range of PII types, including names, addresses, phone numbers, emails, identification numbers, and more.
+- **PII Detection:** Using LLM Gemma3 model and Regex, Anonybara automatically scans the extracted text for a wide range of PII types, including names, addresses, phone numbers, emails, identification numbers, and more.

 - **Redaction Workflow:** Detected PII is highlighted for user review.
 Users can accept, reject, or manually adjust detected PII before finalizing the document, ensuring both automation and human oversight.

 - **Audit Logging:** Every action, from file upload to PII review, is logged for transparency and compliance, supporting organizational data governance needs.
 - **User-Friendly Interface:** The React-based frontend provides a clean, intuitive workflow, making it easy for users of all technical backgrounds to protect sensitive data.

-Annoybara reduces the risk of accidental data leaks, saves time, and helps organizations comply with data privacy regulations by automating the most tedious parts of the document privacy workflow.
+Anonybara reduces the risk of accidental data leaks, saves time, and helps organizations comply with data privacy regulations by automating the most tedious parts of the document privacy workflow.

 ---